Step 1. LBO Entry Valuation

 In the final step, different operating cases must be considered – e.g. a “Base Case”, “Upside Case”, and a “Downside Case” – along with sensitivity analyses to assess how adjusting certain assumptions impacts the implied returns from the LBO model.

-Typically, the entry multiple and exit multiples are the two assumptions with the most significant impact on returns, followed by the leverage multiple and other operational characteristics (e.g. revenue growth, margins).
+The entry multiple and exit multiples are usually the two assumptions with the most impact on returns, followed by the leverage multiple and other operational characteristics (e.g. revenue growth, margins).